 Licences: Class 2 Bat License, Barn owl survey class license, NRW Bat License

 Mark joined Tyrer in late 2017 and swiftly progressed from Junior Ecologist to Consultant, having previously completed a Traineeship as an Ecological Recording Officer (Merseyside) for Lanc’s Wildlife Trust, experience working for industry leading consultancies and having attained a Countryside & Conservation degree with Harper Adams.
-Mark offers a broad range of skills and experience at Tyrer with key competencies in Ecological survey techniques (multiple taxa and types), QGIS, Ecological clerk of works (ECoW), formulating EPS mitigation licences, document/report design, database management, commercial outreach and most recently Biodiversity Net-gain strategies using the NE Metric 2.0, with one LPA describing a project Mark implemented as ‘an example of how it should be done’.
+Mark offers a broad range of skills and experience at Tyrer with key competencies in Ecological survey techniques (multiple taxa and types), QGIS, Ecological clerk of works (ECoW), formulating EPS mitigation licences, document/report design, database management, commercial outreach, Biodiversity Net-gain strategies using the NE Metric 3.0 and BREEAM, with one LPA describing a project Mark implemented as ‘an example of how it should be done’.

-Licences: Great Crested Newt Survey licence (Capture, Take, Disturb) (England and Wales) and Natterjack Toad & Sand Lizard Survey licences (Capture, Take, Disturb) (England).
+Licences: Class 1 Bat License, Great Crested Newt Survey license (Capture, Take, Disturb) (England and Wales) and Natterjack Toad & Sand Lizard Survey licenses (Capture, Take, Disturb) (England).

-Johnny has been working as an ecological consultant for 3 years, travelling up and down the country spending most of his time out in the field before coming back to Liverpool to join Tyrer.
-He completed a Masters in Animal Behaviour and Bachelors in Zoology at the University of Liverpool before deciding to try his hand at ecology, and has since worked on his field skills considerably; he is experienced undertaking Phase 1 habitat surveys, reptile surveys, and bat surveys, but has an ever growing interest in and knowledge of birds and plants!
+Johnny has been working as an ecological consultant for 5 years, travelling up and down the country spending most of his time out in the field before coming back to Liverpool to join Tyrer.
+He completed a Masters in Animal Behaviour and Bachelors in Zoology at the University of Liverpool before deciding to try his hand at ecology, and has since developed field skills working with an array of taxa; he is experienced undertaking Phase 1 habitat surveys, reptile surveys, and bat surveys, but has an ever growing interest in and knowledge of birds and plants!
 Every year has brought new challenges and opportunities to learn, and since joining Tyrer Johnny has taken full advantage of the team’s collective knowledge to grow as an ecologist; he has since begun passing this on to the newer members of the Tyrer team.
 As well as being a confident field surveyor Johnny is skilled in GIS mapping, report writing, writing EPSML applications in England and Wales, and providing species specific mitigation recommendations.
 Johnny is a qualified tree climber, and is also qualified to work in confined spaces.

 In his spare time Johnny enjoys bouldering and hiking and uses the time outdoors to provide biological records for all over the place on a voluntary basis, and is a member of a number of local and national wildlife groups including Merseyside Biobank Active Naturalists and the Woodland Trust.